yulonglim/tp/docs/DeveloperGuide.md

 1. Editing the name of the currently selected class.

-    1. Prerequisites: A class has to be selected using the `select` command.
+    1. Prerequisites: A class, other than `4E1`, has to be selected using the `select` command.
     2. Test case: `editClass 4E1`<br>
        Expected: Name of the currently selected class will change to `4E1`.
 No changes will be made to existing students in the class.
     3. Test case: `editClass 4E1` followed by `editClass 4E1`<br>